 You have a negative and a positive – the negative, “Do not provoke your children to anger.”
 Obviously means treat them with love, treat them in a way that affirms your affection to them so they don't become hostile.
 The positive – “Bring them up in the discipline and instruction of the Lord.”

 What is parenting?
-Very simple, really, loving your children so that they're not angry with you and bringing them up to know the Lord.
-You might think there would be a whole book on parenting, or there might be a whole chapter on it, but there's just one verse cause the task is so highly defined.
+Very simple, really – loving your children so that they're not angry with you and bringing them up to know the Lord.
+You might think that there would be a whole book on parenting, or there might be a whole chapter on it, but there's just one verse because the task is so highly defined.

 Parenting is not difficult because it is expensive.
 It's not difficult because it's time consuming.
 It's not difficult because it's distracting from your personal agenda.
 It's not difficult because it gets so complex to meet all the demands.
 It is really difficult because there are such heavy pressures from the society around us and heavier pressures from the nature of children within them.
 And until we understand that, we're not going to understand what parenting is really all about.

 Now there are some issues the Bible doesn't talk about.
 It doesn't talk about common sense things, practical things, personal preferences as to how you raise your children and what are the techniques of childbirth and the techniques of child rearing and all of that.
 The Scripture doesn't really say much about that except, as I've pointed out to you in a prior message, that you are to spank your child when your child does not obey the Word of God.
 So we told you earlier that your responsibility is to teach them the Word of God, hold them to the standard.
 And if they do not obey the Word of God and your authority as you apply it in their lives, you discipline them physically.